 Why?
 The devil is in the details that Power To Choose doesn’t implement.

 Most importantly, your monthly electricity usage varies over the year, typically doubling or more from the spring/fall month lows to the air conditioned summer peaks.
 Retailers know this.
 They also know Power To Choose and most other shopping sites only let you search by a single usage number.
-So retailers design rate profiles that are low at the one usage you can search for but high most everywhere else, which increases your annual cost.
+So retailers design rate profiles that are low at the one usage you can search for but higher everywhere else, which increases your average cost.
 Per the chart below, the “4.7¢” plan ends up costing a hefty 9.8 ¢/kWh over the year.
 (The 4.7 ¢ teaser rate never even applies for our example usage range.)

 With a proper search tool — such as TPG’s RateGrinder calculator — you can easily identify teaser rates and even work them to your advantage.
 That’s how consumers occasionally get pricing below the wholesale rate.
 Our 1500 kWh/month example usage perfectly matches the strengths of the true cheapest offering (shown below) while avoiding it’s weaknesses.
 The result is an average annual rate of only 5.9 ¢/kWh, for a $699/year savings vs. the “4.7¢” option above.
 Even if usage shifts a little lower or higher than expected, such an inexpensive baseline easily offsets any minor pricing risk.

 Although Power To Choose is valuable as the marketplace for most of the best electric plan offerings, don’t rely on it’s inadequate search engine to actually find your plan.
 Instead, always shop based on your home’s particular month-to-month usage profile.
 Texas Power Guide’s RateGrinder calculator provides everything you need to easily find and compare the best plans yourself.